hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 - comparable min/max
 - fixedPointSum, floatingPointSum

-E.g. in order to use the `count()` Aggregator just instantiate it using the `Aggregators` factory class.
+To use the any of these Aggregators, instantiate them using the `Aggregators` factory class.

-Each in-built aggregator can also navigate to an attribute of the Object passed to the `accumulate` method (via reflection).
-E.g. `Aggregators.distinct("address.city")` will extract the `address.city` attribute from the object passed to the Aggregator and accumulate the extracted value.
+Each built-in Aggregator can also navigate to an attribute of the object passed to the `accumulate()` method (via reflection).
+For example, `Aggregators.distinct("address.city")` will extract the `address.city` attribute from the object passed to the Aggregator and accumulate the extracted value.

 ### Configuration Options